mattscripted/til/cheat-sheets/tech-lead.md

 - Communicate early and often
 - You are much less likely to go wrong by over-communicating and being transparent
-- But, you are likely to go wrong by not communicating enough
+- But, you are likely to go wrong by communicating late or not enough
 - The more you communicate, the easier it will become
 - Double-check with people
 - Ask for feedback, if you're unsure about your communication style
 - Communicate larger projects by creating a Slack channel with a fun project name
 - Give people the space to provide feedback, questions, or concerns.
-Remind them that there is space for their voice to be hears.
+Remind them that there is space for their voice to be heard.

 ### Delegate